Do you need some lunchbox inspiration? Here are 10 steps to preparing a healthy school lunch box that your child will actually eat!

 STEP 1: PURCHASE AGE-APPROPRIATE LUNCHBOXES

 It’s really easy to buy the wrong kind of lunchbox for your kids.
 We tend to forget that little fingers can find it difficult to open some lunchbox compartments, so always consider whether your kiddies will be able to open and navigate their lunchbox properly.
-If you’re looking for some great lunchboxes and meal planners, check out my store where I sell some of my favourite lunchboxes.
+You’ll find a great selection of kids lunchboxes here.

 Step 2: HAVE A LUNCHBOX PICNIC WITH YOUR CHILD